-15 Completion of Procedures and the Office of the Independent Adjudicator
+14 Completion of Procedures and the Office of the Independent Adjudicator

-15.1 In the letter confirming the outcome of the appeals hearing, the student will be notified by way of the accompanying Completion of Procedures letter of his/her right to request an independent review by the Office of the Independent Adjudicator.
+14.1 In the letter confirming the outcome of the appeals hearing, the student will be notified by way of the accompanying Completion of Procedures letter of his/her right to request an independent review by the Office of the Independent Adjudicator.

-16 Keeping of Records
+15 Keeping of Records

-- 16.1 Where the case against the student is upheld, the Panel will refer the decision to the Standards and Enhancement Office and the relevant internal and external bodies will be notified of the decision. - 16.2 Records of the Fitness to Practise case will be kept for the period of the active sanction and comply with relevant statutes and will be destroyed thereafter.
+- 15.1 Where the case against the student is upheld, the Panel will refer the decision to the Head of Quality Systems who will notify the relevant internal and external bodies. - 15.2 Records of the Fitness to Practise case will be kept for the period of the active sanction and comply with relevant statutes and will be destroyed thereafter.
 These records will include the issues raised against the student, the student's defence, findings made and action taken, the reason for action taken, whether an appeal is lodged and the outcome.
 Notes of any formal meetings will also be kept.

-17 Other Related Policies
+16 Other Related Policies

-17.1 Other related policies can be found on the University of Bolton Student Information Policy Zone.
+16.1 Other related policies can be found on the University of Bolton Student Information Policy Zone.

-18 Monitoring and Review
+17 Monitoring and Review

-18.1 This procedure will be monitored and reviewed on behalf of the University Executive Board by the Standards and Enhancement Office.
+17.1 This procedure will be monitored and reviewed on behalf of the University Executive Board by the Head of Quality Systems.
 The outcome of such monitoring and review will be published on an annual basis to this body.

-19 Equality Impact Assessment
+18. Equality Impact Assessment

-19.1 The University of Bolton is committed to the promotion of equality, diversity and a supportive environment for all members of our community.
+18.1 The University of Bolton is committed to the promotion of equality, diversity and a supportive environment for all members of our community.
 Our commitment to equality and diversity means that this policy has been screened in relation to the use of plain English, the promotion of the positive duty in relation to the protected characteristics of race, sex, disability, age, sexual orientation, religion or belief, gender reassignment, marriage and civil partnership, pregnancy and maternity.

-20 Dissemination of and access to the Policy
+19 Dissemination of and access to the Policy

-20.1 This policy is published on the University of Bolton Student Information Policy Zone.
+19.1 This policy is published on the University of Bolton Student Information Policy Zone.